Helping you grow closer to God

 And then we launched a ministry to runaway teens and then we fed the poor downtown.
 And the mayor, who was an avowed homosexual, he and I began to get to know one another.
 Literally, his view of us was that some of us have jaundiced, prejudicial view of people.
 You think all people in the LGBT community are like this or like that.
 You know what?
 They are people.
 Real people with real personalities, with real issues.

 The real Jesus, the historical Jesus, the supernatural Jesus, the power of God – that is what is going to change the world.
-The day of: I believe in God, I come to church, the guy is fairly interesting, he is semi-motivating, the music is okay, or maybe it’s really good, depending on your style, and I want to be kind of a nicer person.
-That Christianity is gone.
-It’s done.
-This is following an historic, fully God, fully man, Lord and Savior of the world as historic, cataclysmic events are aligning in a way, and we are followers, and we serve.
+This is following a historic, fully God, fully man, Lord and Savior of the world as historic, cataclysmic events are aligning in a way, and we are followers, and we serve.

 Scene number one, He washes their feet.
 Scene number two, Judas betrays Jesus.
 Scene number three, Jesus prepares His disciples for His arrest.
 And we pick up the story in verse 31.